Heydon/hyperblam-docs/guides/gain.md

 For a more practical application, consider the feedback loop that creates an echo effect.
 Inside this loop, a single gain stage is passed through multiple times.

+[diagram: gain 2]

 A lowish gain value, like `0.5` gives noticeably diminishing returns.
-This approximates a true echo, which loses energy as it is partially absorbed by the surfaces it's bouncing off.
+This approximates a true echo, which loses energy as it is partially absorbed by the surfaces it’s bouncing off.

 ```html
 <echo-blam